rdkcentral/rdk-halif-test-device_settings/docs/pages/dsAudio/ds-audio_L3_TestProcedure.md

 Example Test Setup configuration File: [dsAudio_L3_testSetup.yml](../../../../ut/host/tests/L3_TestCases/dsAudio/dsAudio_L3_testSetup.yml)

-Provide the streams for each test case.
+Streams required for each test case was provided in this file.
 This path is appended with `streams_download_url` entry from [Device Configuration File](#device-configuration-file)

 If a test case requires multiple streams or needs to be validated using several streams, ensure that all necessary streams are added sequentially for that specific test case.